stringzzz/Chatbot_CHELSEA/README.md

  12. Keep track of matching words from 3 previous message/response pairs Get list of these 'depth words'

+ 13. Mark unknown words in dictionary for 'what is/are __' unanswered questions

+ 14. Check for answer to previous 'what is/are question'

- 13. Check if user is asking What Question, give possible answer response if so
+ 15. Check if user is asking What Question, give possible answer response if so

- 14. Check if user asking for clarification on previous response, try to find matching message containing 2 or more words from previous response
+ 16. Check if user asking for clarification on previous response, try to find matching message containing 2 or more words from previous response

- 15. Check if asking what CHELSEA feels about ___, respond according to the tied emotions with the words in ___
+ 17. Check if asking what CHELSEA feels about ___, respond according to the tied emotions with the words in ___

- 16. Check if asking 'do you like/dislike ___' question
+ 18. Check if asking 'do you like/dislike ___' question
  respond according to tied emotions to words in ___, agreement or disagreement depends on emotion and like/dislike word used

- 17. Check if asking 'which is better, _1_ or _2_' Used emotions tied to the words to decide which CHELSEA likes better, or indifferent if neither is tied to happy overall
+ 19. Check if asking 'which is better, _1_ or _2_' Used emotions tied to the words to decide which CHELSEA likes better, or indifferent if neither is tied to happy overall

- 18. Check if asking 'why is' question, try to find match involving 'because' words a possible answer
+ 20. Check if asking 'why is' question, try to find match involving 'because' words a possible answer

- 19. Check for 'most __emotion__' question, respond with biggest word(s) tied to emotion
+ 21. Check for 'most __emotion__' question, respond with biggest word(s) tied to emotion

- 20. Check for an exact match of message, give linked response if so
+ 22. Check for an exact match of message, give linked response if so

- 21. Check if message matches as part of a message in memory, give linked reponse if so
+ 23. Check if message matches as part of a message in memory, give linked reponse if so

- 22. If certain  or greater messages and words in dictionary, PRNG to determine if attempting topic match, or 'depth match' (Coin flip between two)
+ 24. If certain  or greater messages and words in dictionary, PRNG to determine if attempting topic match, or 'depth match' (Coin flip between two)

- 23. If certain  or greater messages and words in dictionary, PRNG to determine if doing single term match.
+ 25. If certain  or greater messages and words in dictionary, PRNG to determine if doing single term match.
 If so, coin flip to determine whether trying to match single word from message as part of message in memory, or single word associated with word from message.
 Repond with linked response if so

- 24. No match, add response to list in message memory or learn brand new message/response pair
+ 26. No match, add response to list in message memory or learn brand new message/response pair

- 25. Respond with random response from memory to keep conversation going
+ 27. 1/3 chance asking unanswered question, else respond with random response from memory to keep conversation going